baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 #### 6.0 Basics
 Check network status can use `ifconfig` or `ip addr`.
 With this, you can also obtain the ID of your network interface card (網路卡代號, e.g., eth0).
+If you are using wireless network, you can also try the command `iwconfig`.
 {: .fs-2 }

 Check your own hostname can type `hostname`